ahungry/five-minute-microservices/README.md

 - A /version endpoint which will return a JSON version string "0.0.1"
 - An automated installation/binary check from GNU Make (can chain with language installers)

+# Version 0.1.x

+Must support:

+- POST method to /add that will take a JSON object such as: `{"a":1, "b":2}` and return the sum of them as an object as such: `{"a":1, "b": 2, "sum": 3}`.

 # License

 AGPLv3 or later (GNU Affero Public License)